dfsp-spirit/dfsp-spirit.github.io/x020_projects.markdown

 <img style="" src="assets/img/fsbrain_vis_overview.jpg" alt="sMRI descriptor visualization" width="70%">
 <figcaption>
-Figure 2: Visualiation of sMRI neuroimaging data, created with my [fsbrain package for R](https://github.com/dfsp-spirit/fsbrain).
-(A) Visualization of raw morphometry data (cortical thickness) from native space on the white surface of a subject.
+Figure 2: Visualiation of sMRI neuroimaging data, created with my [fsbrain package for R](https://github.com/dfsp-spirit/fsbrain). <b>A</b> Visualization of raw morphometry data (cortical thickness) from native space on the white surface of a subject.
 The view shows the data in tiles from 8 different angles.
 (B) Arbitrary data (p-values in this case) visualized on the regions of the Desikan atlas, using the surface of the fsaverage (standard space template) subject from FreeSurfer.
 The view shows the data in tiles from 4 different angles.
 (C) The regions of the Desikan atlas on the white surface of a subject.
 The colors were loaded from the respective annotation file.
 </figcaption>

 <br/><br/>